DCode1119/dcode1119.github.io/README.md

 # Cinematic camera system with LLM
 ### Overview
-- This is part of an AI-based 3D video generation initiative that uses the Unreal Engine.
+- This system is part of an AI-based 3D video generation project using Unreal Engine.
-- It focuses on abstracting the shot composition and directorial techniques commonly used in film theory.
+- It focuses on abstracting shot composition and directorial techniques commonly employed in film theory.
-- Utilizing shot definitions designed to align with human cognition and directorial theories, the goal is to leverage the capabilities of a large language model (LLM) to create a more natural camera timeline by specifying appropriate camera direction based on the scene's context.
+- By using shot definitions designed to align with human cognition and directorial theories, the goal is to leverage the capabilities of a large language model (LLM) to create a more natural camera timeline that specifies appropriate camera direction based on the scene's context.
-- Additionally, it involves composing Shot Sequences and using them to build a MovieRenderQueue pipeline, as well as developing a CLI API to render LevelSequences through a Web API.
+- Additionally, the system involves creating Shot Sequences, building a MovieRenderQueue pipeline, and developing a CLI API to render LevelSequences through a Web API.
-- I was the key developer responsible for the core functionality of the cinematic camera system, utilizing Unreal Engine to design and implement the system.
+- As the key developer responsible for the core functionality of the cinematic camera system, I utilized Unreal Engine to design and implement this system.
-- I thoroughly analyzed real cinematic works to ensure that the camera work in the system was both natural and effective.
+- I designed the system’s camera work based on thorough analysis of real cinematic works, ensuring that the resulting implementation achieved a natural and effective outcome.
 - Through this system, I successfully integrated AI-driven camera movements into Unreal Engine’s LevelSequence, specifically within MovieScene, allowing for seamless and dynamic cinematography.
-- This enabled the automatic insertion of camera work, emulating real-world film production techniques, enhancing the cinematic experience.
+- This enabled the automatic insertion of camera work that emulates real-world film production techniques, enhancing the cinematic experience.

 #### Issues & Topics (WIP)
 <details>